 Most people know Taiwan as a key player in the global information and communications technology industry, but it also acts as a bridge to the huge Chinese market.
-This role is becoming ever more important, driven by the marked improvement in relations between Taiwan and China since 2008.
+This role is becoming ever more important, driven by the normalisation of relations between Taiwan and China since 2008.

 Continued improvements in Taiwan's business regulatory environment, coupled with pro-business government policies, robust intellectual property protection and one of the lowest corporate tax rates in Asia, have also contributed to making Taiwan an attractive destination for foreign investment.

 The latest edition, published in July 2013,provides insight into the key aspects of undertaking business in Taiwan, from establishing a business entity to dealing with accounting, tax and employee matters.

 The guide is revised and published every two years.
 For the latest updates on tax-related developments in Taiwan, PwC’s monthly tax newsletter is available for download here.